Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 Páll Reynisson, the founder of the Wildlife Museum, is the only Icelander who is well known for hunting with a handgun abroad.
 He hunts almost every type of animal with a handgun: lions, giraffes, antelopes, and even crocodiles!

-Páll is a perfectionist and his collection is beautifully mounted on the walls and on the floor - with birds flying above one's head.
-The Wildlife Museum is the largest museum in Iceland with birds in their flying position.
+Páll is a perfectionist, and his collection is beautifully mounted on the walls and on the floor, with birds flying above one's head.
+The Wildlife Museum is the largest in Iceland, featuring birds in their natural flying positions.

 This museum is extraordinary and much more than one expects.
-It is amazing really that in the small village of Stokkseyri such a museum can be found.
-The museum is also the home of the hunter Páll, who opened his museum to the public in 2004.
+It is really amazing that in the small village of Stokkseyri, such a museum can be found.
+The museum is also home to the hunter Páll, who opened it to the public in 2004.

 Páll and I at the Wildlife Museum

-Páll told me that one night a bus with 42 people had arrived at 11 pm at the museum.
-This group had been having dinner at Fjöruborðið restaurant in the vicinity.
+Páll told me that one night, a bus with 42 people arrived at the museum at 11 pm.
+This group had been dining at the nearby Fjöruborðið restaurant.

-For the next 2 years, there was an explosion in the number of visitors to the museum and Páll expanded the museum in 2005 and 2006, adding a second showroom on the 9th of June 2007 - so now 2 groups can be welcomed at the same time.
+Over the next 2 years, the number of visitors to the museum increased, and Páll expanded the museum in 2005 and 2006, adding a second showroom on the 9th of June 2007, so that two groups can be welcomed at the same time.

 Puffins at the museum

-Icelanders were not travelling abroad in that year as our króna collapsed in the financial crisis.
+Icelanders did not travel abroad that year because our króna collapsed during the financial crisis.

-There are 2 big showrooms - one with a big giraffe in one part of the room plus numerous other animals, which Páll has hunted in 3 continents - Europe (Iceland and Sweden) Greenland, North America, and South Africa.
+There are two big showrooms at the museum - one with a big giraffe in one part of the room, plus numerous other animals, which Páll has hunted in 3 continents: Europe (Iceland and Sweden), Greenland, North America, and South Africa.

 Veiðisafnið museum

-Unfortunately, as Páll doesn't allow me to post photos of the animals, I don't have a photo of the giraffe, but it is huge!
+Unfortunately, as Páll doesn't allow me to post photos of the animals, I don't have a picture of the giraffe, but it is huge!

 Páll shot the giraffe in 2000 in South Africa with a cal.
-44 Magnum, single shot with Ruger Super Redhawk.
-The giraffe was 35 years old, 5.03 meters high, and 1,250 kilos.
+44 Magnum, single-shot with Ruger Super Redhawk.
+The giraffe was 35 years old, 5.03 meters tall, and weighed 1,250 kilograms.

 At the Wildlife Museum

-It has been jokingly said that this polar bear is the only polar bear, which has travelled under the ocean through the Hvalfjarðargöng tunnel.
+It has been jokingly said that this polar bear is the only one to have travelled under the ocean through the Hvalfjarðargöng tunnel.

-Next to the polar bear, there are 2 white Arctic foxes, but Arctic foxes are among the few wild mammals in Iceland.
+Next to the polar bear, there are two white Arctic foxes, but Arctic foxes are among the few wild mammals in Iceland.

-They stay away from humans and I have only on 3 occasions seen foxes in the wilderness of Iceland on my travels.
+They stay away from humans, and I have seen foxes in Iceland's wilderness only three times during my travels.

 The polar bear, photo taken by Páll

 The biggest prey in Iceland is the reindeer bull.
-The reindeer were imported in the year 1771 from Norway and run wild in East Iceland only.
-At the museum, you will find 2 life-size reindeer.
+The reindeer were imported from Norway in 1771 and have run wild only in East Iceland.
+At the museum, you will find two life-size reindeer.

-Páll says that the main attractions at the museum are the lions and the giraffe.
+Páll says the museum's main attractions are the lions and the giraffe.
 Páll shot the lions on his 50th birthday (19th of May) in South Africa.
 He swore on his 25th birthday that he would shoot a lion on his 50th birthday - and he kept his promise.

-Páll and his friend, Jónas Geir Sigurðsson, shot two American Buffaloes (Bos Bison) with a handgun in Minnesota USA.
+Páll and his friend, Jónas Geir Sigurðsson, shot two American buffalo (Bos Bison) with a handgun in Minnesota, USA.
 Their shoulder mounts have been mounted on the wall in the first showroom.

 The Buffaloes were fully grown males - one weighing 950 kilos and the other one 1,100 kilos - they are massive!